 - Add eggs one at a time, beat wel after each addition.

-- Add pumpkin and mix.
+- Add pumpkin and vanilla and mix.

 - Slowly add flour and beat on low until it is incorporated.